Hydraxous/UltraFunGuns/README.md

 # UltraFunGuns
 An ULTRAKILL mod with fun weapons!...
 Well currently **only one**.

+### Disclaimer
-The mod is currently in VERY early development so more weapons will be released in time.
+The mod is currently in VERY early development so more weapons will be released in time and the functionality of all of them will be improved upon greatly in the future.
+In the meantime you can have some fun with the absolute hilariously buggy mess that is the first weapon.

 ______________________________________________________________________________________________
 # Weapons